 - Microsoft Outlook is full featured desktop software and comes pre-installed on every campus computer.
 Faculty/Staff email is most commonly accessed in Microsoft Outlook, which can be found on a PC by clicking Start-[All Programs]-Desktop Software-Microsoft Outlook

-- Outlook Web App allows Faculty/Staff to access their email from anywhere a web browser is available by going to https://webmail.bloomu.edu/
+- Outlook on the Web (formerly Outlook Web App) allows Faculty/Staff to access their email from anywhere a web browser is available by going to https://webmail.bloomu.edu/

-- The default view in Outlook Web App features Conversation mode, which groups messages together based on the subject line.
+- The default view in Outlook on the Web features Conversation mode, which groups messages together based on the subject line.
 This is not always desirable and can be confusing.
-If you would prefer to turn Conversation mode off, you can do so easily by clicking the down arrow next to “Conversations by Date” and then unchecking Conversation (image).
+If you would prefer to turn Conversation mode off, you can do so easily by clicking the down arrow at the top of your message list (which by default will say "All") and selecting "Messages" instead of "Conversations" under "View as" (image).
 This is a per-folder setting so you will have to turn it off for each desired folder separately, but the setting for each folder will be remembered no matter what browser or computer you log in from, so you only have to change it one time.

-- The following limitations exist when using Outlook Web App, versus using Microsoft Outlook for PC:
+- The following limitations exist when using Outlook on the Web, versus using Microsoft Outlook for PC: